nitinsaket/cyara/README.md

 Simply build and execute the project UnitTest for all test cases to execute.

+**IMP NOTE:** Some test cases of UnitTest are verifying error scenarios.
+Which is why you'll notice error logs getting printed while the Unit Test runs.
+It does not mean the tests are failing.

 Unit Tests were written using Catch2 Unit Testing Framework.